jraiaromano/FEMA-and-S.H.I.E.L.D./README.md

 Transportation is not an issue and should be left out of this analysis.

 ## The Data
 So I really wanted to do my basic transformations in Python (which was very simple) and then the bulk of my EDA in PostgresSQL.
 SQL turned out to be a great tool for the aggregations but I had 2 major issues:
 1. Entering tables with many (many many) columns manually is time consuming (in particular, the second superhero dataset had 168 columns).
 2. I had a serious data aggregation problem (Disaster cost was duplicating by the number of times that Disaster_ID appeared in the dataset.)
 I solved that with a nifty little CTE that calculated that number outside of my join and was able to finally get accurate cost numbers, but it was a bit touch-and-go for a while there.
 ![image](https://user-images.githubusercontent.com/52726447/72005693-d2c33f80-3213-11ea-9a50-7a32384c2b87.png)

 The other major issue I had was the format of the hero powers dataset...
 168 of boolean columns was very difficult to visualize.
-I eneded up manually creating several tables in Excel to get something that was usable.
+I ended up manually creating several tables in Excel to get something that was usable.

 The data sources I am using can be found here: